openbmc/entity-manager/docs/entity_manager_dbus_api.md

 ##### Properties

-All members of the dictonary.
+All members of the dictionary.

 **Example**: